 Even before I turned 18, I’ve had the rough idea of a tattoo in my head that hadn’t quite formed into a design.
 With my 36th birthday in the not-too-distant future, I can honestly say that today was 18 years in the making.
 (I think that might be some sort of record for analysis-paralysis.)Continue reading My 1st Tattoo: I Love It When a Plan Comes Together→

 In late April I finally made it to the gym to watch testing for the first time.
-The format was simple and I suspect it’s pretty universal among BJJ gyms – head trainers sitting at the front of the room asking people to demonstrate techniques on the curriculum.
-I don’t know if describing the reasons for the test and the focus for each belt color is standard but as a newbie, I appreciated hearing it.
+The format was simple and I suspect it’s pretty universal among BJJ gyms.* The trainers sit at the front of the room and ask people to demonstrate techniques on the curriculum.
+Describing the reasons for the test and the focus for each belt color may not be standard but as a newbie, I appreciated it.
 I doubt Jay’s brand of commentary is considered par for the course, but it would have felt like I was in the wrong place without it.